jeremyiyoha/JEREMY-IYOHA-WK-1-ASSIGNMENT/README.md

 You will find all the required assets(images and icons) in the `/utils/assets` folder.
 The assets are already optimized.

+Get colors, fonts etc from the `utils/design/style-guide` file or by opening the fig file in `/utils/figma`

 All code should be written in the `/src` folder.

 Your users should be able to: